Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

-We also find good $p$-values for the \numu{} and \numubar{} samples considered independently, whose 68.3\% credible regions are indicated by the dashed light blue and light red colored contours in Fig.~\ref{fig:ppvwrc}, respectively.
+We also find good $p$-values for the \numu{} and \numubar{} samples considered independently, whose 1\,$\sigma$ credible regions (those enclosing 68.3\% of the posterior, as with the ranges for the spectra in Fig.~\ref{fig:pppred}) are indicated by the dashed light blue and light red colored contours in Fig.~\ref{fig:ppvwrc}, respectively.
 By contrast, the effect of fluctuations in the smaller-statistics samples can be seen more readily in the analogous \nue{} (solid dark blue) and \nuebar{} (solid red) contours.
 Both contours are much larger than their \numu{} counterparts, particularly along the y-axis, which corresponds to the dimension where statistical uncertainties are considered.
 In the \nue{} contour, the offset downwards from unity along the x-axis, and the corresponding shift above the diagonal along the y-axis, together suggest a set of fluctuations that are relatively close to the Asimov (unfluctuated) model prediction.
 Each member of the ensemble of pseudodata spectra thus typically has larger $\chi^2$ relative to the Asimov than that of the data.
 This relative closeness of the \nue{} prediction to the data can also be seen in the top left panel of Fig.~\ref{fig:pppred}.
 The unusual shape of this contour arises because the PPP distribution for \nue{} consists of two modes superimposed upon one another, corresponding to the high-probability regions within the NO that will be discussed below in Fig.~\ref{fig:datawrdcpthatm2d}.
-On the other hand, the situation is reversed for the \nuebar{} spectra, where the data fluctuations result in larger deviations from the Asimov prediction than the bulk of the pseudodata spectra.
-The fact that combining all four subsamples together produces a PPP that is closer to 0.5 than any of them are individually is good evidence that the deviations from PPP of 0.5 in the various subsamples are predominantly driven by statistical, rather than systematic, effects.\footnote{The reader may find further information on interpretations of posterior predictive $p$-values in Refs.~\cite{Gelman:2002,Gelman:2013}.} We conclude therefore that our set of MCMC samples reflect PMNS parameters with a good description of the physics exhibited in our data.
+On the other hand, the situation is reversed for the \nuebar{} spectra, where the data fluctuations seen in Fig.~\ref{fig:pppred} result in larger deviations from the Asimov prediction than the bulk of the pseudodata spectra, and the contour consequently shifts downward from the diagonal.
+The fact that combining all four subsamples together produces a PPP that is closer to 0.5 than any of them are individually is good evidence that the deviations from PPP of 0.5 in the various subsamples are predominantly driven by statistical, rather than systematic, effects.\footnote{The reader may find further information on interpretations of posterior predictive $p$-values in Refs.~\cite{Gelman:2002,Gelman:2013}.} Moreover, studies where Poisson fluctuations were applied to the model to produce fake data spectra, which were then subjected to the PPP computation process, indicated that both large and small PPP values such as those we observe here do naturally occur in the subsamples.
+We conclude therefore that our set of MCMC samples reflect PMNS parameters with a good description of the physics exhibited in our data.